Introduction / History

 What Are Their Beliefs?

-Most of them are Hindus in Bhutan.
-The Munda worship their ancestors and things of nature like rivers and trees.
-They have a lot of deities, with Sing Bonga being their main one.
+Many of them are Hindus.
+The Munda worship their ancestors and nature spirits.
+The Munda have a lot of deities, with Sing Bonga being their main one.

 What Are Their Needs?